-Strongly agree Agree Neutral Disagree Strongly Disagree 32% (13) 40%(10) 8% (2) - -
+Strongly agree Agree Neutral Disagree Strongly Disagree 32% (13) 40%(10) 8% (2) - - question that they would like to spend more time on practicing pronunciation in the Language Lab.
+While none of the students disagree or strongly disagree,

 Figure 4.5 Percentage of students who said that they would like to spend more time on practicing pronunciation in the Language Lab.